..

 1,000

-1909 - Prague & Switzerland Tour
+1909 - BOHEMIA & Switzerland Tour

 Easter 1909 saw the club visit Prague and Switzerland and resulted in another successful tour.
 The first match was one of two against SK Slavia Prague and ended in a 0-0 draw.
 An odd incident occurred during the game when in the last minute with the game goal less, the Slavia outside-right kicked the ball against Braddell's shoulder.
 The referee at once pointed to the penalty spot and then had to withstand much heated argument from both the Corinthians and the Prague eleven, who also felt the penalty was unnecessary.
 Meanwhile the 15,000 crowd waited eagerly for the Corinthians first continental defeat.
 At length, Braddell could stand the suspense no longer; he rushed up and grabbed the ball, faced the crowd and glared his defiance at the referee, who immediately blew his whistle for full time!
 The unbeaten record had been preserved - but only be something that looked suspiciously like subterfuge!
 On the following day against the same team the Corinthians won 3-1.

 In Geneva the scheduled match against local favourites Servette FC was cancelled at the last minute when the Swiss Football Association declined to authorise the fixture.
-Instead, a combined IX representing French-speaking Switzerland was hastily assembled.
+Instead, a combined XI representing French-speaking Switzerland was hastily assembled.
 The hosts heard that tea was acceptable at half time and so in order to demonstrate their desire to do everything possible for such a club as the Corinthians, an enormous meal was prepared and the tourists were respectfully asked if an interval of three-quarters of an hour was sufficient!
 Despite having to play the second half on a full stomach, Corinth recorded a 6-0 victory.
 The tour concluded two days later with another 6-0 win, this time over Lausanne.

 Tour Members: M Morgan-Owen, C.D.
 McIver, I.E. Snell, R.L.L.
 Braddell, R.A.
 Young, C.E.
 Brisley, R. Turner, F.A.H.
 Henley, W.G.
 Edwards, H.A.
 Milton,